 Offal: Pronounced aw-fall.
 A term that encompasses the organs or internal meats of butchered animals.
 Similar to oxtail, it was considered the undesirable part of the animal and was given to enslaved Africans.

-Okra: Okra leaves were used medicinally and the seeds were used to make a coffee substitute on the plantations of South Carolina.
+Okra: Origins in West Africa and/or South Asia, okra is a following vegetable in the mallow family.
+Okra leaves were used medicinally and the seeds were used to make a coffee substitute on the plantations of South Carolina.
 Also used by women for abortions.
 In West Africa, women still use okra to produce abortion.
 Okra arrived in the new world in the 1600s.

 Opossum: Marsupial mammals often eaten with sweet potatoes and prepared by smoking and stewing.